charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2018.md

 - You should display at least 10 images on your theme pages.
 Any particular page may have zero or only one image.
 However, across all seven pages there should be at least 10 different images displayed.
 - At least two of the images must be served from your **images** directory.
+- At least one picture should be floated left or right.
 - At least five of your pictures should be in a **figure** element and have a **figcaption** describing the picture.
 - At least one picture should be served from the WikiMedia Commons.
 I'm looking for images released under Creative Commons license.
   - This picture should be in a **figure** element and feature a **figcaption**.
 Where appropriate, the caption should include a link to the page on the WikiMedia site where the image is hosted.